 Pacoflex is a durable external waterproof membrane, which allows for

-the selection of vegetation.
-Mastic asphalt is one of the oldest green roof system around It has been used in this situation since the 1930's
+the selection of various kinds of vegetation from intensive growing mediums to sedum blankets and bio-diverse brown roofs.
+Mastic asphalt is one of the oldest green roof systems around It has been used in this situation since the early 1900's

-product is Pacoflex, which is polymer modified mastic asphalt.
+Pacoflex is a polymer modified mastic asphalt.
 It comprises of

-limestone aggregates bound together by asphalt cement an polymers
+limestone aggregates bound together by asphalt cement and advanced polymers

-system must be laid on a concrete or plywood substrate.
+system must be laid on a concrete , plywood or suitable insulation substrate.
 A separation layer is

 required between the substrate and mastic asphalt topping, which is formed in

-two 10mm layers.
-For a green roof system, Geo-textile and drainage cells are
+two 10 mm layers.
+For a green roof system , Geo-textiles , drainage cells and optional XPS insulation are

-applied over the mastic asphalt layer.
+applied over the mastic asphalt system.
 The planting forms an external layer and can be of an intensive or extensive planting.